Admissibility procedure

 According to Article 94(2) Asylum Code, as a rule, no interview should be held during the preliminary examination of a subsequent application.
 The examination of a subsequent application takes place only through written submissions and submitted documents together with the elements of the first asylum application.
 The interview is conducted only if the subsequent application for asylum is deemed admissible (see section on Subsequent Applications).
 As regards the process for Dublin cases, see section on Dublin.

-Personal interviews in cases examined under the “safe third country” concept focus on the circumstances that the applicants face in Türkiye.
-More specifically, focus is put on:
+Personal interviews in cases examined under the “safe third country” concept focus on the circumstances that the applicants face in Türkiye and specifically on:

-• whether they have asked for international protection in Türkiye and;
+• whether they have applied for international protection in Türkiye and;

 • if not, which reasons prevented them from doing so;